sebastianqmorales/FirefoxTreeConfig/README.md

 2. In the URL bar type "about:support"

     - Scroll to "Project Folder" or "Project Directory" (You can also look it up by using "ctrl + f") and click the "Open Folder" button
-    - In the folder that opened create a "chrome" folder if there isn't one already - Copy "chrome" folder from this repo and restart Firerfox.
-Or in "chrome" folder make a "userChrome.css" file.
+    - In the folder that opened copy the "chrome" folder from this repo in there and restart Firefox or create a "chrome" folder if there isn't one already

+      - In "chrome" folder make a "userChrome.css" file.
       - In "userChrome" file type:

         ```
         /* hides the native tabs */
         #TabsToolbar { visibility: collapse; }
         /* leaves space for the window buttons */
         #nav-bar { margin-top: -8px; margin-right: 74px; margin-bottom: -4px; }
         ```